Welcome to today's edition of the Rush 24-7 podcast.

 You'll have some luck there.

-The reason is that you have some Republican senators who arrogantly insist that only by mimicking Democrats can Republicans win elections in certain parts of the country.
+Now, the reason is that you have some Republican senators who arrogantly insist that only by mimicking Democrats can Republicans win elections in certain parts of the country, the Northeast.

 And so that's what they do.

-And the so we we know we're gonna lose a couple of them in this fight, and Obama will gladly, happily pick them off, and I guarantee you they'll be brought up to the White House whenever the eventual signing is on this, and they'll be heralded as heroes.
+And I guarantee you, they'll be brought up to the White House whenever the eventual signing is on this, and they'll be heralded as heroes.

 You watch.

-Yet the Republicans in the Senate, even though their numbers have shrunk because they've they have uh too often followed the the more liberal path, the Republicans in the Senate actually have the ability to slow down and even stop major parts of this bill because of the Senate's rules.
+Yet the Republicans in the Senate, even though their numbers have shrunk because they have too often followed the more liberal path, the Republicans in the Senate actually have the ability to slow down and even stop major parts of this bill because of the Senate's rules.

-The uh the problem with with the Senate has is that you you may undermine your own position, your own bargaining position if you've surrendered on the procedural rules.
+The problem with the Senate has is you may undermine your own position, your own bargaining position, if you've surrendered on the procedural rules.

 Procedural rules are the ammo that the Republican leadership in the Senate has.

-And if they've surrendered on them by now, I'm not sure they have, it's gonna be a tougher task.
+And if they've surrendered on them by now, I'm not sure they have, it's going to be a tougher task.

 We'll be right back.

-America's real anchor man, America's truth detector and a doctor of democracy.
+Just to make it fair, America's real anchorman, America's truth detector, the doctor of democracy.

-Here's uh here's the real contentious part of the CNBC interview, squawk on the street.
+Here's the real contentious part of the CNBC interview, Squawk in the Street.

-It was with Aaron Burnett and uh and Mark Haynes just before 11 o'clock this morning.
+It was with Aaron Burnett and Mark Haynes just before 11 o'clock this morning.

 Why skeptical?